Luisa Gándara: Representative aspirations: 2013

 In March 2013, Gándara presented her candidacy to fill a vacant slot at the House of Representatives of Puerto Rico.
 She was elected during an internal election within the party on March 13, 2013.

-Personal life
+Personal life and death

-Gándara and Acevedo Vilá have two children: Gabriela, a Harvard University student, and Juan Carlos, a student at the University of Puerto Rico.
+Gándara and Acevedo Vilá had two children: Gabriela, a Harvard graduate and producer in Los Angeles, California, and Juan Carlos, a University of Puerto Rico graduate and educator.

 In 2011, Gándara confirmed she had been diagnosed with breast cancer.
+She died on June 14, 2023, at the age of 69.